-The TPS54360B is a 60-V, 3.5-A, step-down regulator with an integrated high side MOSFET.
+The TPS54360 is a 60-V, 3.5-A, step-down regulator with an integrated high side MOSFET.
+The device survives load dump pulses up to 65 V per ISO 7637.
 Current mode control provides simple external compensation and flexible component selection.
-A low ripple pulse skip mode reduces the no-load supply current to 146 $\mu$ A. Shutdown supply current is reduced to 2 $\mu$ A when the enable pin is pulled low.
+A low ripple pulse skip mode reduces the no load supply current to 146 $\mu$ A. Shutdown supply current is reduced to 2 $\mu$ A when the enable pin is pulled low.